 - 📌 Pin and save items

-There’s no cost to set up a free version of Pumble and to get unlimited users and unlimited message history.
+You can try a free version of Pumble to get unlimited users and unlimited message history.